mbbu/16S_Accreditation/Accreditation_Report.md

 The 16S rRNA gene amplicon sequencing has gained popularity for microbial surveys within the environmental and biomedical sciences.
 At the [International Center of Insect Physiology and Ecology](www.icipe.org), 16S is widely used in insect gut microbiome and microbial symbionts.
 Notably, research within the center uses microbiome research to develop strategies to reduce disease transmission and control crop pests.
 This includes endosymbionts' role in making insects more resistant to pathogens and preventing disease transmission, such as in the African honey bees.

-We received a total of 124 paired-end reads samples with a length of 250bp.
+We received a total of 124 paired-end reads samples with an average read length of 238bp.
 We also received the metadata file for each sample with the following fields: Sample, Inflammation, BV, Age, BMI.
 Further research and analysis revealed that the data was derived from a study on bacterial vaginosis.
 Our analysis and results interpretation is informed by that information, as we did not receive any description of the data.

 ## Description of approach